Code-Institute-Submissions/project-winemag/README.md

 let n = urlStr.lastIndexOf('/');
 let region = urlStr.substring(n+1);
 ````
+When running the project you can use Google Inspect to see if there are error messages printed to the console.
+At the moment you will probably see the following error when using the boxplot graph: ```Error: <circle> attribute cy: Expected length, "NaN".```.
+Even with help of experts I did not manage to find a fix for this error.
+Fortunateley, it doesn't affect correct presentation of the data.

 ## Acknowledgements
 The data comes from kaggle.com, an awesome website that offers free datasets.